iancze/DiskJockey/README.md

 ### Julia

-First, you should to install the [Julia programming language](http://julialang.org/) on your machine.
+First, you should install the [Julia programming language](http://julialang.org/) on your machine.
 Instructions can be found [here](http://julialang.org/downloads/).
 I have found it exciting to install from source via the [github repo](https://github.com/JuliaLang/julia/), but it may be a bit quicker to use a pre-compiled binary.
 If you've successfully installed everything, you should be able to open up a Julia interpreter and type

     $ julia
                    _